theodoremoreland/WeatherDashboard/README.md

 # Weather Dashboard

 A dashboard for displaying weather data for a given city.
-Will display current weather and forecast for the next 6 days.
+The dashboard displays current weather and forecast for the next 6 days.
+If enabled, the application automatically provides weather data for the client's current location via [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).

 <img src="presentation/thumbnail.webp" width="650">